quintans/go-clean-ddd/README.md

 Here we also find all the ports (interfaces) for all the controllers (incoming calls) and gateways (outgoing calls).
 The inputs and outputs declared in ports should never refer to a specific technology.
 You will not find in the structs definition any tag like ``` `json:"..."` ``` or ``` `\db:"..."``` `

 When naming an interface we avoid referring to a specific technology.
-For example, KafkaPublisher is a bad name, since it refers to specif technology.
-We should indicate __intent__, for example, if what we want is to publish something, __Publisher__ would be a better name for the interface.
-It is hiding the implementation details.
-The implementation can push to a kafka topic, write in a DB or send an email.
-The domain does not care about the technological details.
+For example, KafkaPublisher is a bad name, since it refers to specif technology. __Publisher__ would be a better name for the interface.

 ### Command
 thing to do and it will produce a side effect.
 Theoretically it shouldn't return anything, since it is not a Query, but lets be pragmatic and return an output when needed.